-Basically, most of the power plants is the thermal power plant, such as steam power plants, coal fired power plants, etc. A thermal power plant is the most crucial power plant in the electrical power system.
+Most of the power plants are thermal power plants, such as steam power plants, coal-fired power plants, etc. A thermal power plant is the most crucial power plant in the electrical power system.
 On the other hand, the turbine is a common component of electrical power plants.
-There are two types of turbine, such as propeller and kinetic turbine.
+There are two types of turbines, such as propeller and kinetic turbine.

-What are the Advantages of Thermal Power Plants?
+What are the Advantages of Coal Power Plants?

-- Low initial cost compared to the other electrical power plant.
+- Low initial cost compared to the other electrical power plants.

 - The thermal power plant can be installed at any place where coal and water are available.

-- Thermal or steam power plants require a small place than the Hydro power station.
+- Thermal or steam power plants require a smaller place than the Hydropower station.

 - Construction cost is low compared to the Nuclear power plant.